The Center for Courageous Kids — We Prescribe Fun

 We accept donations of fabrics and batting and use it for charities.

-We now accept batting, cotton fabric, fleece, and flannel to be donated to charities or used in making items for the charities.
+We now accept batting, cotton and fabric to be donated to charities or used in making items for the charities.
 If you would like to help, but don't have the time to sew, you may bring us fabrics and we will either use the fabric in items for the charities or donate the fabrics.
 Charities we do this for include Kyle's Quillows, The Center for Courageous Kids, Ryan's Case for Smiles, Project Linus, and Michael's House - a child advocacy center.

 Thank You For Your Support.